 Migraine Headaches

 Several parents have asked about migraine headaches lately.
-Migraine headaches are common and it is true that they run in families, including mine.
-These troublesome headaches come in many variations, but usually have some combination of head pain, nausea/vomiting, abdominal pain, sensitivity to light/sound, and improve somewhat with sleep.
-Rarely, they cause temporary blindness, paralysis and other frightening problems.
+Migraine headaches are common, and it is true that they run in families, including mine.
+These troublesome headaches come in many variations, but they usually have some combination of head pain, nausea/vomiting, abdominal pain, and sensitivity to light/sound and improve somewhat with sleep.
+Rarely, they cause temporary blindness, paralysis, and other frightening problems.

 Migraines can start early and do sometimes occur in infants and toddlers.
-In young children they are more common in boys, but once you hit puberty they are much more common in females.
-Twenty-five percent of all women are affected.
+In young children, they are more common in boys.
+But once you hit puberty, they are much more common in females.
+Migraines affect 25% of all women.
 Don’t we all love those female hormones!

 Acetaminophen and Ibuprofen are the baseline treatment.
 There are several additional treatment options depending on your child’s age and the frequency and severity of the headaches.
 Regardless of which treatment you use for your child, it should start at the very beginning of each headache and include sleep whenever possible.
 The longer you wait to treat these, the harder they are to treat.